Extractions

 When a tooth is broken or has significant decay, the ideal solution is to restore it using a filling, crown, or other procedure.
 If restoration is not possible or advisable due to the condition of the tooth, an extraction may be recommended to prevent infection and achieve or maintain oral health.

-Extractions are performed with the use of local anesthetic to numb the area around the tooth.
+Most extractions can be performed with the use of local anesthesia to numb the area around the tooth.
 The tooth is then gently loosened and removed.
-Stitches are sometimes needed, and may dissolve or require removal at a follow-up appointment.
+Immediately after the tooth is removed, gauze pads are placed for the patient to bite down on the tooth socket to apply pressure and stop bleeding.
+Stitches are sometimes needed and may dissolve or require removal at a follow-up appointment.

 Frequently Asked Questions